GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO read gta3sc issues and source for quirks
 TODO re-read Wesser's PM
 TODO fix AND OR NOT defect?
+TODO list of special command names (user cannot write these)

 Arachniography
 --------------------